kwikrick/organicsoup/README.md

 It's purpose is to allow exploration of interesting and potenially life-like systems.

 This program a partial re-creation and variation based on [Organic Builder](https://bertranddechoux.github.io/OrganicBuilder/).

+The web version of Organic Soup can be played with here: https://kwikrick.github.io/organicsoup/